Patellar Luxation Treatment

 Not all animals with patellar luxation require surgery.
 A grading system from 1-Iv exists, which determines the severity of the disease.
 Animals with grade 1 luxation and some with grade 2 luxation may be successfully treated conservatively (i.e without surgery).
 This decision will be discussed with you in detail following the clinical examination at Alder Vets.
 For those dogs that require surgery various procedures are available.
 We recommend a cutting edge new technique for the treatment of Patella Luxation or floating kneecap.

 RidgeStop™ is a new surgical technique for treatment of patellar luxation.
 A simple, affordable alternative to sulcoplasty surgery that can be used alone, as the sole treatment for patella luxation, or as an adjunct to re-alignment operations.
-To understand the technique take a look at this video -

 Benefits of RidgeStop™